mjz1/numbat_docker/README.md

 ## Using the Docker image

 Defaults are built to work the provided docker image.
+The image contains all reference files in hg38 required to run the analysis.
 The latest docker image for Numbat can be pulled as follows:
 ```bash
 singularity pull numbat-rbase_latest.sif docker://pkharchenkolab/numbat-rbase:latest
 ```